rtgthedestroyer/study_blog/content/aboutme/_index.md

 Nice to meet you !
-I am a Computer Science student with an interest in computer systems, ai/ml , security and really just about anything.
+I am a Computer Science student with an interest in security and really just about anything.

 This is my personal blog where i will upload ctf solutions and other things that pique my interest.

-Hope you have a great time - rtg.
+Hope you have a great time